Jeremiah821/jeremiah/analysis/data-ideas.md

 *   **Theme Exploration:** The Jeremiah character and narrative could explore themes of prophecy, doubt, obedience, and the burden of a divine message.
 *   **Interactivity:** Consider adding interactive elements where users can "interpret" Jeremiah's prophecies or make choices that reflect the prophet's struggles.

+Consider adding a `CONTRIBUTING.md` file to guide potential contributors.
+Include a `LICENSE` file to clearly define usage and distribution rights.